exonum/exonum-doc/src/get-started/install.md

 cargo test --manifest-path sandbox/Cargo.toml --features rocksdb
 ```

-If you want to use Exonum framework with RocksDB support as dependency in you project
+If you want to use Exonum framework with RocksDB support as a dependency in your project,
-you should add into `Cargo.toml` line like this:
+you should add the following line into `Cargo.toml`:
 ```shell
 exonum = { version = "0.2.0", features = ["rocksdb"] }
 ```